arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 I hope you get how paramount the generation of values is, in PBT.

 ### Fine.
 But enough with fictional attributes, please
-Yes, it's true: those were fictional examples.
-None of the attributes I used actually exist.

-By now, anyway, you should have gained the intuition that just generating purely random values does not work.
+By now you should have gained the intuition that just generating purely random values does not work.
 We need to craft *quasi-random* values, strictly satisfying some specific domain rules.
 Indeed, we need a way to instruct the test data generator which rules to stick to.

-We could use functions to generate those values:
+And it's time to say goodbye to our fictional attributes.<br/>
+What about using functions instead?

 ```csharp
 [Property]